Skip to content

 Script Development / Writing and Calling Functions

-This document is the most basic guide for developing scripts on DataFlux Func.
-After reading, you will be able to perform basic development and usage tasks on DataFlux Func.
+This document serves as the most fundamental guide for developing scripts on DataFlux Func.
+After reading this, you will be able to perform basic development and usage tasks on DataFlux Func.

-do not allow multiple users to log in with the same account, nor should multiple users edit the same code simultaneously.
+Avoid multiple people logging in with the same account or editing the same code simultaneously.

-2. Writing the First Function and Calling It
+2. Writing Your First Function and Invoking It

-Writing code in DataFlux Func is not much different from writing normal Python code.
+Writing code in DataFlux Func is not very different from writing normal Python code.
 For functions that need to be exported as APIs, simply add the built-in @DFF.API(...) decorator.

-The return value of the function will be the return value of the API.
-When the return value is dict or list, the system will automatically treat it as JSON.
+The return value of a function is the return value of the interface.
+When the return value is a dict or list, the system will automatically treat it as JSON and return accordingly.

 Python